Welcome to Sourcegraph!

 Read the code navigation documentation to learn more and to set it up.

-Sourcegraph allows you to get code navigation and code search on code files and code review diffs in your code host and review tool.
-See our integrations documentation to set up Sourcegraph with your tools and roll it out to your entire team.
+Sourcegraph allows you to get code navigation and code search on code files and code review diffs in your code host and review tool or from your IDE.

 Sourcegraph’s editor integrations allow you search and navigate across all of your repositories without ever leaving your IDE or checking them out locally.
 Learn more about how to set them up here.

 Our browser extension add code navigation within your code hosts (GitHub, GitLab, Bitbucket, and Phabricator) directly via Chrome, Safari, and Firefox browsers.
 Learn more about how to set up the browser extension here.